Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Polymer quantization and the effective Hamiltonian

 Let us consider a time-independent Hamiltonian of the form \eqref{NewHo-1} where the Poisson algebra of the canonical variables is given by

 with other Poisson brackets being zero.
 Such a Poisson bracket allows us to construct the Weyl algebra ${\cal W}$ whose generators $\widehat{W}(a,b)$ satisfy the Weyl algebra multiplication

-where $a_i$'s and $b_i$'s (with $i=1, 2$). are parameters associated to the group member $\widehat{W}$.
+where $a_i$'s and $b_i$'s (with $i=1, 2$) are parameters labeling the algebra generator $\widehat{W}$.
 An example is the standard or Schr\"{o}dinger representation, where the Weyl algebra ${\cal W}$ generators can be written as the formal exponential

-If the infinitesimal generators $\hat{Q},\hat{P}$ are both well-defined on the Hilbert space, then the Weyl algebra can be essentially reduced to $[\hat{Q},\hat{P}]=1$ of the Schr\"{o}dinger representation.
+If the infinitesimal generators $\hat{Q},\hat{P}$ are both well defined on the Hilbert space, i.e. the conditions of the Stone-von Neumann theorems hold, then the Weyl algebra multiplication can be essentially reduced to $[\hat{Q},\hat{P}]=1$ of the Schr\"{o}dinger representation.
 However, we would like to perform a different quantization of our classical system, known as the ``polymer representation''.
-As we will see, in this type of quantization motivated by loop quantum gravity, usually at least one of the infinitesimal generators $\hat{Q}$ or $\hat{P}$ are not well-defined on the Hilbert space due to the lack of weak continuity of the operators (see below).
-This makes the polymer representation and Hilbert space unitarily inequivalent to the standard Schr\"{o}dinger representation, and hence is expected to yield distinctly different physical results.
+As we will see, in this type of quantization motivated by loop quantum gravity, usually at least one of the infinitesimal generators $\hat{Q}$ or $\hat{P}$ are not well defined on the Hilbert space due to the lack of weak continuity of the operators (see below).
+This makes the polymer representation unitarily inequivalent to the standard Schr\"{o}dinger representation, and hence it is expected to yield different physical results.

-Polymer representation usually comes in two ``polarizations'': either $\hat{Q}$ is not well-defined but $\hat{P}$ is, or vice versa.
-In the polarization where $\hat{Q}$ is not well-defined, the spectrum of its conjugate variable $\hat{P}$ becomes discrete.
+In polymer quantization one of the two fundamental operators, $\widehat{Q}$ or $\widehat{P}$, cannot be represented as an infinitesimal operator for the Weyl algebra generator as in Eq. (\ref{WeylAlgGen}).
+Moreover, the spectrum of the canonically conjugate variable is discrete.
+For example, if $\hat{Q}$ is not well defined, then the spectrum of its conjugate variable $\hat{P}$ becomes discrete.
 This is basically because there is no $\hat{Q}$ to generate infinitesimal transformations in $\hat{P}$.
-The inverse of this statement are valid for the case where $\hat{P}$ is not well-defined.
-We will consider both cases in what follows.
-However, note that in LQG, the connection is holonomized/polymerized and the triad is discretized.
-Now, in our notation $Q$ corresponds to ${\cal A}_{\sigma,\mathbf{k}}$ which itself corresponds to the metric perturbations, see \eqref{def-q}.
-Hence a polarization where $P$ or ${\cal E}_{\mathbf{\sigma,k}}$ is polymerized which results in $Q$ or ${\cal A}_{\sigma,\mathbf{k}}$ becoming discrete is more in line with LQG.
+Naturally, the inverse of this statement is valid for the case where $\hat{P}$ is not well defined.
+However, it is worth noting that in LQG, the connection is holonomized/polymerized and the triad is discretized.
+Now, in our notation $Q$ corresponds to ${\cal A}_{\sigma,\mathbf{k}}$ which itself corresponds to the metric perturbations; see Eq. \eqref{def-q}.
+Hence a representation where $P$ or ${\cal E}_{\mathbf{\sigma,k}}$ is polymerized which results in $Q$ or ${\cal A}_{\sigma,\mathbf{k}}$ becoming discrete is more in line with LQG.
+In this work we will consider both cases (i) polymer $P$ and discrete $Q$, and (ii) polymer $Q$ and discrete $P$ in Secs. \ref{Case(i)} and \ref{Case(ii)} respectively.

-\subsubsection{Case (i): Polymer $P$, Discrete $Q$}
+\subsubsection{Case (i): Polymer $P$, discrete $Q$}

 In this case, the polymer Hilbert space is of the form